A Brief History

 The wreck of the Utopia was eventually raised and towed to Scotland where she was scrapped in 1900.
 As always, we wish our seagoing brothers and sisters fair winds and following seas!

-Questions for Students (and others): When did naval engineers stop putting rams on warships?
+Question for students (and subscribers): When did naval engineers stop putting rams on warships?
 What other civilian ship versus military ship collisions can you think of?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!